-- (1) It is an offence to fail to file an insider report in accordance with the filing deadlines prescribed by the Instrument or to submit information in an insider report that, in a material respect and at the time and in the light of the circumstances in which it is submitted, is misleading or untrue. - (2) A failure to file an insider report in a timely manner or the filing of an insider report that contains information that is materially misleading may result in one or more of the following: - the imposition of a late filing fee; - the reporting insider being identified as a late filer on a public database of late filers maintained by certain securities regulators; - in the case of financial years ending on or after December 31, 2010, the reporting insider being identified as a late filer in the reporting insider's annual information circular; - the issuance of a cease trade order that prohibits the reporting insider from trading in securities of the applicable reporting issuer, whether direct or indirect, until the failure to file is corrected; or - in appropriate circumstances, enforcement proceedings. - (3) A reporting issuer that files an information circular on or after must describe any late filing fees relating to the late filing of insider reports imposed by a securities regulatory authority against any director or executive officer of the issuer during the most recently completed financial year.
-This requirement is located in Item 17 of Form 51-102F5 Information Circular.
-Information relating to non-compliance by directors and executive officers with their insider reporting requirements may be relevant to an investor's voting decision and should be disclosed.
-This requirement may also create additional incentives for issuers to assist their directors and executive officers in complying with their insider reporting obligations.
+- (1) It is an offence to fail to file an insider report in accordance with the filing deadlines prescribed by the Instrument or to submit information in an insider report that, in a material respect and at the time and in the light of the circumstances in which it is submitted, is misleading or untrue. - (2) A failure to file an insider report in a timely manner or the filing of an insider report that contains information that is materially misleading may result in one or more of the following - the imposition of a late filing fee; - the reporting insider being identified as a late filer on a public database of late filers maintained by certain securities regulators; - the issuance of a cease trade order that prohibits the reporting insider from directly or indirectly trading in or acquiring securities or related financial instruments of the applicable reporting issuer or any reporting issuer until the failure to file is corrected or a specified period of time has elapsed; or

+- in appropriate circumstances, enforcement proceedings. - (3) Members of the CSA may also consider information relating to wilful or repeated non-compliance by directors and executive officers of a reporting issuer with their insider reporting obligations in the context of a prospectus review or continuous disclosure review, since this may raise questions relating to the integrity of the insiders and the adequacy of the issuer's policies and procedures relating to insider reporting and insider trading.